Stereotypes of British people: Food

 Jokes are often told about British food being either low-quality or inedible, with particular attention paid to dishes with unusual names (such as spotted dick, rumbledethumps, or bubble and squeak).
-While the image of British cuisine being bland was first formed in the post-Second World War period, globalisation and immigration has made food more diverse; in modern times, lists of the most popular cuisines in the United Kingdom usually include imported cuisines such as Chinese, Indian, Italian, Spanish, French, Japanese, Mexican and Brazilian.
+While the image of British cuisine being bland was first formed in the post-Second World War period (largely due to rationing), British cuisine is generally viewed positively as a good example of 'comfort' food; additionally, globalisation and immigration has made food more diverse; in modern times, lists of the most popular cuisines in the United Kingdom usually include imported cuisines such as Chinese, Indian, Italian, Spanish, French, Japanese, Mexican and Brazilian.

 Football hooliganism

 Football hooliganism has a worldwide association with Britain; so much so that it is often dubbed the "British" or "English disease".
-In 1985 the prime minister, Margaret Thatcher, established a "war cabinet" to combat football hooliganism.
+In 1985, the prime minister, Margaret Thatcher, established a "war cabinet" to combat football hooliganism.
 Football hooliganism has been linked to such events such as the Heysel Stadium disaster.
 However, the British government has led a widespread crackdown on football-related violence since the 1980s, and British football fans now have a better reputation abroad.
 At the forefront of English football violence in Europe was West Ham United's Inter City Firm, who became well known for their strategy of steaming foreign home supporters out of their own ends and trying to dismantle the stadium.